SwaroopGiri/AWS-SAP-C02-Notes/README.md

 SCP can restrict creation of untagged resources

+SCPs don't grant any permissions, they are only used to restrict access.
+Use IAM Policies/Permissions to grant access

 ## AWS Certificate Manager (ACM)

 Having ACM provision and renew public ssl certificates for you is free of cost.
 ACM loads certs on below services: